industrial-edge/anomaly-detection-getting-started/README.md

 # Anomayl Detection getting started tutorial

-This example shows how to use the Industrial Edge app "Anomaly Detection" to analyze multiple time series data.
+This example shows how to use the Industrial Edge app "Anomaly Detection" to analyize your automation process.
+During this tutorial you will go through every single setup step to train a maschine learning model on time series imput data.

 - [Anomaly Detection getting started tutorial](#anomaly-detection-getting-started)
   - [Description](#description)